I’ve been selecting speakers for my events for over a decade and to be honest, it would be WONDERFUL to abdicate this important role.

 And yes … being a Platinum Mastermind Member is definitely a plus when I choose speakers.

-You will notice that not all speakers selected will be the ones you would have selected and that the weights given to different criteria vary with the individual event, locations and are eventually completely subjective.
+You will notice that not all speakers selected will be the ones you would have selected and that the weights given to different criteria vary with the individual event, and locations and are eventually completely subjective.

-Also, note that I didn’t mention anything about sex, ethnic background, religion or any one of a thousand ways that we as people divide ourselves into groups.
+Also, note that I didn’t mention anything about sex, ethnic background, religion, or any one of a thousand ways that we as people divide ourselves into groups.